Garricktgh/Shoptimize-Server/README.md

 # Shoptimize Server
-This is the backend for the shoptimize using firebase
+This is the backend for [shoptimize](https://github.com/reshinto/shoptimize) using firebase and express.